![]() |

 shape.
 This innovative technique was

-used to form the backs of chairs and the headboards and footboards of
+used to form the backs of chairs, the crests of soafs, and the headboards and footboards of

 beds.
 Belter’s brothers-in-law, who